yaricom/goNEAT/README.md

 * The original C++ NEAT implementation created by Kenneth Stanley, see: [NEAT][1]
 * Other NEAT implementations may be found at [NEAT Software Catalog][2]
 * Iaroslav Omelianenko, [NeuroEvolution — evolving Artificial Neural Networks topology from the scratch][4], Medium, 2018
 * Kenneth O. Stanley, [Ph.D.
-Dissertation: EFFICIENT EVOLUTION OF NEURAL NETWORKS THROUGH COMPLEXIFICATION][5], Department of Computer Sciences, The University of Texas at Austin, Technical Report~AI-TR-04–39, August 2004
+Dissertation: Efficient Evolution of Neural Networks through Complexification][5], Department of Computer Sciences, The University of Texas at Austin, Technical Report~AI-TR-04–39, August 2004
 * [Hands-On NeuroEvolution with Python, Build high-performing artificial neural network architectures using neuroevolution-based algorithms][6], Iaroslav Omelianenko, Birmingham: Packt Publishing, 2019

 ## Citing